Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Petrie has 28 active public transport stops operating within its boundaries.
-These comprise a mix of train and bus services.
-There are 85 individual routes serving these stops, which together facilitate 3,573 weekly passenger trips.
+Petrie has 28 active public transport stops, serving a mix of train and bus services.
+These stops are covered by 85 individual routes, which together facilitate 3,573 weekly passenger trips.
+Residents enjoy good transport accessibility, with an average distance of 235 meters to the nearest stop.

 Frequently Asked Questions - Transport